shanmukhipriya99/Namaste-React/Episode-1/notes.md

 - The first link imports the whole of react.
 - The second link is for importing `ReactDOM`, which is like a bridge between React and the browsers.
 - Having the CDN links in the `script` tag allows us to use `React` and `ReactDOM`.
+- We use the `crossorigin` attribute to handle cross-origin requests and security issues like CORS violations.
 - `React.createElement('<tag>', {}, 'html content of the tag')` => Creates the element and passes the html content to the created element.
 The second argument, the object, can be used to pass attributes.
   Ex: